Sudan’s military rulers condemn attack on Islamist party

-KHARTOUM, Sudan (AP) — Sudan’s ruling military council has condemned an attack by protesters on a meeting of an Islamist party close to deposed President Omar al-Bashir.
+KHARTOUM, Sudan (AP) — Sudanese protest leaders held talks with the ruling military council on Sunday after the military condemned an attack on an Islamist party close to President Omar al-Bashir, who was removed from power and jailed earlier this month.

-In a statement issued late Saturday, the military council called on people to refrain from violence.

 Dozens of protesters gathered Saturday outside a building where the Popular Congress Party was holding a meeting, chanting: “No place for Islamists.”